ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/liveness-probe-demo.md

 - `initialDelaySeconds`: Number of seconds after the container has started before liveness probe is initiated.
 Defaults to 0 seconds.
 Minimum value is 0.
 - `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.
 - `timeoutSeconds`: Number of seconds after which the probe times out.
 Defaults to 1 second.
 Minimum value is 1.
 - `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
-Must be 1 for liveness and startup Probes.
+Must be 1 for liveness and startup probes because the container is restarted after the probe is failed.
 Minimum value is 1.
 - `failureThreshold`: After a probe fails `failureThreshold` times in a row, kubernetes considers that the overall check has failed and the container is not ready, healthy, or live.

 ```